akrennmair/epos/README.md

 works on local files and is embeddable into existing Go programs, so it can be thought of as the SQLite of NoSQL databases.

-And this is how you do things:
+Here is a very basic overview how to use epos:

 	// open/create database:
 	db, err := epos.OpenDatabase("foo.db", epos.STORAGE_AUTO) // also available: STORAGE_DISKV, STORAGE_LEVELDB